Tips For Reducing Your Impact

 Keep your tires properly inflated.
 Every pound underinflation uses 6% more gas.
 And tune up your car.
 A poorly tuned car can use 25% more gas.

 Catholic Climate Covenant

-In 1990, Pope John Paul II issued his landmark World Day of Peace Message: Ecological Responsibility.
-That pastoral letter pumped new life into a growing movement within the Catholic Church which had already begun to look back to the stories of Creation, define correctly and responsibly the notion of “dominion” and “stewardship.”
-The letter also examined Jesus’ teachings about care for Creation and care for poor people, recalled beloved Catholic saints, especially St. Francis of Assisi, and led to the institutionalization of Care for Creation into the work of the Catholic bishops’ conference and many other faith communities.
+In 1990, Pope John Paul II issued his landmark World Day of Peace Message Peace with God the Creator, Peace with All Creation.
+That papal message pumped new life into a growing movement within the Catholic Church which had already begun to look at the stories of Creation in an effort to define correctly and responsibly the notions of “dominion” and “stewardship.”
+The message also examined Jesus’ teachings about care for Creation and care for the poor, recalled beloved Catholic saints—especially St. Francis of Assisi—and led to the institutionalization of Care for Creation into the work of the U.S. Conference of Catholic Bishops (USCCB).

-The early days of that effort focused on promoting the bishops’ statement, offered small grants to parishes and dioceses, sought collaboration with other national Catholic organizations, and worked on public policies that helped to advance superfund legislation, brown fields reclamation efforts, tracking environmental hazards in low-income communities and the impacts of those hazards on poor people, and advance new regulations on mercury emitted from coal-fired power plants.
+The early days of EJP promoted the bishops’ statement, offered small grants to parishes and dioceses, sought collaboration with other national Catholic organizations, and worked on public policies on superfund legislation, brown fields reclamation efforts, environmental hazards in low-income communities..